Language: EN

 END;

-Again, we see that apart from the differences in syntax between different languages and the differences because some are typed and others are not, in general, the operation and concept are the same in all languages
+Again, we see that apart from the syntax differences between different languages and the differences between some being typed and others not, the functioning and concept are the same in all languages.

-As we said, functions generally can only return a single value.
-This is because of the way functions work internally when executing in the processor.
+As we mentioned, functions generally can only return a single value (this is due to the way functions work internally when executed on the processor).

-However, it is possible to return a combination of multiple values in a data structure and return it as a return value.
+However, it is possible to return a collection of multiple values in a data structure and return it as a return value.

 {